 Alert level definitions

 Red alert levels represent 'bloom' conditions.
 The water may appear green and may have strong, musty or organically polluted odours.
 Blue-green algae may be visible as clumps or as scums.
 The 'blooms' should be considered to be toxic to humans and animals, and the water should not be used for drinking (without prior treatment), stock watering, or for recreation.

 At red alert level a waterbody should not be used for primary recreation.
 Waterbody managers should notify the public through signage and media avenues.
 Results should be forwarded to the appropriate Regional Algal Coordinating Committees (RACCs) for further dissemination and assistance in management of blooms.

 At amber alert levels blue-green algae may be multiplying in numbers.
 The water may have a green tinge and musty or organic odour.
 The water should be considered as unsuitable for potable use and alternative supplies or prior treatment of raw water for domestic purposes should be considered.
 The water may also be unsuitable for stock watering.
 The water remains suitable for recreational use, however algal concentrations can change rapidly.
 Water users should use caution and avoid water where signs of blue-green algae present.

-Amber level alerts are triggered when Microcystis aeruginosa concentrations are between 5000 and 50,000 cells/mL or the biovolume of all blue-green algae is between 0.4 and 4 mm3/L where toxin producing cyanobacteria are dominant (>75%), or 0.4 and 10 mm3/L where toxin producing cyanobacteria are not dominant (<75%).
+Amber level alerts are triggered when Microcystis aeruginosa concentrations are between 5000 and 50,000 cells/mL or the biovolume is between 0.4 and 4 mm3/L where toxin producing cyanobacteria are dominant (>75%), or 0.4 and 10 mm3/L where toxin producing cyanobacteria are not dominant (<75%).

 At green alert levels blue-green algae are present in the water at low densities, possibly signalling the early stages of the development of a bloom, or a period where a bloom is declining.
 At these densities, the blue-green algae do not pose a threat to recreational, stock or domestic use.